mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 - Triggered when WRITE_BLOCK or DELETE_BLOCK fails client-side Blockly dry-run.
 - Valid operations from a mixed batch are **preserved** in `preservedValidOps`.
-- Only the failures are reported to the LLM with the failing YAIL code.
+- Failed operations get `"FAILED: <error>"` tool results; valid ones get `"Validated successfully.
+Pending application."`.
+- The patched tool results are sent via `continueWithToolResults()` so the LLM sees native per-tool-call feedback.
 - LLM returns corrected operations, which are re-validated.
 - After 5 attempts, remaining invalid ops are stripped and errors shown in preview.

 ### Execution Retries (up to 3)

 - Triggered when `AIOperationExecutor` fails during phased execution.
-- Per-operation results are sent: succeeded, failed (with error), skipped.
+- Per-operation tool results are patched: `"Applied successfully."`, `"FAILED: <error>"`, or `"SKIPPED: execution halted after a prior failure."`.
-- LLM sees exactly what worked and what didn't, and can adjust.
+- The LLM receives these as native tool results via `continueWithToolResults()` and sees exactly what worked and what didn't.

 ### Server-Side Retry Handling

 When the client calls `reportExecutionErrors()`, here is what happens on the server (`AIAgentEngine.reportExecutionErrors()`):

-1. **Categorize results.** The `AIOperationResult` DTOs are split into three lists: succeeded summaries, failed details (with error messages), and skipped summaries.

-2. **Build feedback message.** `LLMResponseParser.buildExecutionErrorFeedback()` assembles a structured text message with three labeled sections:
-   - "ALREADY APPLIED successfully (do NOT re-emit these)" -- succeeded ops
+1. **Patch tool call results.** The `patchToolCallResults()` helper iterates over the `AIOperationResult` DTOs from the client and patches the continuation state's `toolCallResults` map with per-tool-call outcome strings:
+   - `"Applied successfully."` -- the operation was applied without error.
-   - "FAILED during execution" -- failed ops with error details
+   - `"FAILED: <error message>"` -- the operation failed during execution, with the specific error.
-   - "SKIPPED (never executed, halted after the failure above)" -- skipped ops
-   - Closing instruction: "fix the failed operation(s) and re-emit ONLY the failed and skipped operations"
+   - `"SKIPPED: execution halted after a prior failure."` -- the operation was never attempted because a preceding operation failed.
+   - `"Validated successfully.
+Pending application."` -- used during validation retries to indicate the operation passed dry-run validation but has not been applied yet.

-3. **Send as a new user message.** The feedback is stored in conversation history (as a non-display message) and sent to the LLM via `provider.chat()` as the user message, with fresh context messages built from the client's updated editor state.
-The LLM sees the full current project state plus the error feedback.
+2. **Continue via tool results.** The patched continuation state is sent to the LLM via `provider.continueWithToolResults()` with fresh context messages built from the client's updated editor state.
+The LLM sees its original tool calls paired with native tool results describing exactly what succeeded, failed, or was skipped -- there is no separate feedback "user message" and no `<system>` tag wrapping.

-4. **`retryAttempt` and `totalTools`** are passed from the client and used for the status display (`"3 out of 8 tools failed, retry attempt 2"`). `totalTools` preserves the original batch size since subsequent retries only re-emit failed/skipped operations.
+3. **`retryAttempt` and `totalTools`** are passed from the client and used for the status display (`"3 out of 8 tools failed, retry attempt 2"`). `totalTools` preserves the original batch size since subsequent retries only re-emit failed/skipped operations.

-5. **Parse and enforce as usual.** The LLM's corrected response goes through the same `parseAndEnforce()` pipeline -- unknown tools, mode violations, etc. are caught the same way as on a first request.
+4. **Parse and enforce as usual.** The LLM's corrected response goes through the same `parseAndEnforce()` pipeline -- unknown tools, mode violations, etc. are caught the same way as on a first request.

 ### Server-Side Parse Errors (LLMResponseParser)